Applications Due: February 23, 2017, 11:59 p.m. Eastern Time

 Tribal agencies, organizations, and nonprofits provide critical and culturally relevant services that are specifically responsive to the needs of sexual assault victims within tribal communities.

-In FY 2016, funds under the Tribal SAS Program may be used for the following purpose:
+In FY 2017, funds under TSASP may be used for the following purposes:

 Agency Name: Office on Violence Against Women

 Funding Instrument Type: Grant